What is Sukuk?

-- The special purpose vehicle (SPV) issues sukuk certificates that are sold to the investors.
+- This special purpose vehicle (SPV) issues Sukuk certificates that are sold to the investors.

-- The originator purchases the requires asset using the proceeds from the sale of the certificates to the investors.
+- Then the originator purchases the required asset, using the proceeds from the sale of the certificates to the investors.

 - The SPV buys the asset from the originator.

-- The SPV pays the asset sale proceeds to the originator.
+- SPV pays the asset sale proceeds to the originator.

 - The SPV sets up the lease of the asset to the originator.
-The originator makes the lease payments to the SPV, which later distribute the payments among the holders as lease income.
+Then the originator makes lease payments to the SPV, which later distributes the payments among the holders as lease income.

 - On the termination date of the lease, the originator purchases the asset back from the SPV at its nominal value.
 The SPV distributes the proceeds to the certificate holders.